-Whether you are in Dallas, Fort Worth, or anywhere in the DFW, Attorney Sonyia Byrd and her team can help.
-They have successfully represented individuals injured in a variety of fatal and near fatal catastrophic accidents, securing multi-million dollar and near million dollar verdicts and settlements.
+Whether you are in Dallas, Fort Worth, or anywhere in the DFW, Attorney she can help.
+They have successfully represented individuals injured in a variety of fatal and near fatal catastrophic accidents.
 There are a number of things you should do in the first few days after an injury and the weeks that follow to protect your right to compensation if you want to file an injury claim.
 With the possible exception of filing a formal claim against a government entity, there’s no single step that you absolutely must take to obtain a fair settlement, and no set order in which you must proceed.
-However, the sooner you get a GMYD lawyer on your side the more of the following suggestions you can follow and the more smoothly your claim process is likely to flow.
+However, the sooner you get an attorney on your side the more of the following suggestions you can follow and the more smoothly your claim process is likely to flow.
 To help your meeting with them to be most productive, it is important to write down as much as you can about the accident itself, your injuries, and any other losses you’ve suffered (such as wages) as a result of the injury accident.

 As soon as your head is clear enough, jot down everything you can remember about how the accident happened, beginning with what you were doing and where you were going, the people you were with, the time and weather.
 Include every detail of what you saw and heard and felt — twists, blows, and shocks to your body immediately before, during, and right after the accident.
 Also include anything you remember anyone — a person involved in the accident or a witness — saying about the accident.